Shrine of Our Lady of Altötting: History

-The shrine has been maintained by the Capuchin friars for centuries.
-One member of the Order, Brother Conrad of Parzham, OFMCap, (1818–1894) served there as porter for over 40 years.
-During his lifetime of service he developed a reputation for holiness and miraculous healings.
-He has been declared a saint by the Catholic Church.
+The shrine has been maintained by the Capuchin friars since 1802.
+One member of the order, Conrad of Parzham, served there as porter for over 40 years.
+During his lifetime of service, he developed a reputation for humility and holiness.

-The shrine was honored by a visit by Pope John Paul II in November 1980.
-He was accompanied by Cardinal Joseph Ratzinger, who was born in a nearby town.
-On 11 September 2006, Ratzinger, newly elected as Pope Benedict XVI, returned to the shrine and donated the episcopal ring he had worn while he was the Archbishop of Munich.
-The ring is now a part of the scepter held by the Blessed Virgin.
+In the 20th century, the Chapel of Grace was visited by Popes Pius VI and John Paul II.
+Pope John Paul II visited the shrine in November 1980, accompanied by Joseph Cardinal Ratzinger, who was born in a nearby town.
+On 11 September 2006, Ratzinger, then Pope Benedict XVI, returned to the shrine and laid down the episcopal ring he had worn while he was the Archbishop of Munich and Freising at the feet of Our Lady of Altötting.
+The ring is now a part of the scepter held by Mary.